The iPhone X, 6 months later

-Apple promised a revolution with the iPhone X. At the time, I was skeptical.
+Apple promised a revolution with the iPhone X when it was first announced on September 12, 2017.
+At the time, I was skeptical.
 What I mainly wanted was a perfect size, nothing too big.
 I wanted less bezel.
 I was also excited by the possibilities of not having a home button.
 And I wanted it to advance AR in some way.
 Yeah, I'm into things like AR.

 What concerned me was how well Face ID would replace Touch ID, which worked fine for me as a fast everyday way to unlock and use the phone, and pay for things.
 Face ID seemed to be hard to adjust to.
 Would it always work?